ndroid/ece312-webserver/deploy/README.md

 Nginx reverse-proxy example
 ---------------------------

 An example nginx server block is included at `deploy/nginx/ece312.conf`.
+The server_name must be updated in the conf file prior to deployment.
 Example steps to enable it on Debian/Ubuntu:

 ```bash
 sudo cp deploy/nginx/ece312.conf /etc/nginx/sites-available/ece312.conf